wavefrontHQ/docs/pages/doc/ui_sharing.md

     ![embed_chart_snippet](images/embed_chart_snippet.png)

-3. Copy the snippet and paste it into the desired location.
+3. Copy the snippet by clicking the **Copy to clipboard** icon, and paste it into the desired location.
 You can adjust the `width` and `height` parameters.

 ### Allow or Deny Access to Embedded Charts